WICG/fenced-frame/explainer/README.md

 All fenced frame related functions will live in its own class, in the same way that iframe-related funcionality lives in HTMLIFrameElement.

-#### Opaque-Ads Can Load API
+#### Can Load API

-There are various reasons a fenced frame embedded as an opaque ad could refuse to load in a page.
-For example, if the page is not in a secure context, or if CSPEE is specified in the embedding frame, the fenced frame will refuse to load.
+There are various reasons a fenced frame config with an opaque url could refuse to load in a page.
+For example, if the page is not in a secure context, or if CSPEE is specified in the embedding frame, the fenced frame config will refuse to load.
 This is a lot for a developer to keep track of.

 If the process of getting an ad in the page is complex or expensive, there needs to be a way to ensure that the resulting ad will actually end up in the page before the expensive process begins.

 A static API method will be introduced to the HTMLFencedFrameElement class to check this.
-No fenced frame will be created when calling this API, and it can be invoked before actually attempting to create a fenced frame.
-The API will return a boolean, true if an opaque-ads fenced frame would be able to load in the caller's context, false if not.
+No fenced frame will be created when calling this API, and it can be invoked before actually attempting to load a fenced frame config.
+The API will return a boolean, true if a config with an opaque mapped url would be able to load in the caller's context, false if not.

 ##### Example usage